In the Early 1950s, U.S. Feds Tried to Kill the First Gay Magazine

 “The suggestion advanced that homosexuals should be recognized as a segment of our people and be accorded special privilege as a class is rejected,” wrote a federal judge in 1956.

-Things looked grim for ONE — until the Supreme Court reversed one of the lower court decisions in January of 1958, five years after the launch of the magazine and 58 years ago this month.
+Things looked grim for ONE — until the Supreme Court reversed one of the lower court decisions in January of 1958, five years after the launch of the magazine and 64 years ago next month.

 The Court’s ruling was just a single sentence and cited a recent case that limited the extent to which the federal government could infringe on free speech.
 In their following issue, the editors of ONE Magazine wrote:

-The legacy of that ruling can still be felt to this day: it’s unlikely that queer media could have developed in the decades following if the court had not upheld the magazine’s right to exist.
-And although ONE ceased publishing in 1969, it’s thanks to that ruling that we have one more January milestone: the 1992 founding of Out Magazine, which continues to this day, and of course, the existence of queer sites, like this one.
+The legacy of that ruling can still be felt to this day.
+It’s unlikely that queer media could have developed in the decades following if the court had not upheld the magazine’s right to exist.
+And although ONE ceased publishing in 1969, it’s thanks to that ruling that we have other milestones, including the founding of other LGBTQ magazines, and of course, the existence of queer sites like this one.

 Did you know about the history of One Magazine?